- Get link

 A food trip discovery with Boy Kanin Tuguegarao, Pancit Batil Patong and Pancit Cabagan by Billy Jacks Panciteria and G&B Restaurant, Hotel Carmelita’s Culinare and Acustico, Alcala Milk Candy, Lighthouse Cooperative Ybanag Food Products’ Chicha-rica, Chicha-rabao along Tuguegarao Diversion Road, G&B Pasalubong, and Gelyne’s Bibingka and other Cagayan foodie thru #BoyKaninTuguegarao

 28 September 2019, Cagayan – Foodamn Philippines goes to Cagayan Valley Region and Nueva Vizcaya.
-We’ve been in Dupax, Nueva Vizcaya several times but the Tuguegarao town is something new to discover.
+We’ve been to Dupax, Nueva Vizcaya several times, but the Tuguegarao town is something new to discover.
 As we anticipate what to eat and what are the best things to do in Cagayan.
-We listed down some of must-haves and where to possibly get them, and yet unplanned decisions seems a great way to feed our unusual gastronomic feat.
+We listed down some of the must-haves and where to possibly get them, and yet unplanned decisions seem a great way to feed our unusual gastronomic feat.

-The travel took us an estimate of nine hours, more like uninterrupted driving.
-We did a single stop over and headed straight to our first destination, the Tuguegarao City.
+The trip took us an estimated nine hours, more like uninterrupted driving.
+We did a single stop over and headed straight to our first destination, Tuguegarao City.
 Sharing with you some of our DIY culinary tourism in Tuguegarao, parts of Cagayan, and selected areas in Bagabag, Nueva Vizcaya.

 Chicharon kalabaw.
 We saw a local street vendor carrying bulks of chicharon kalabaw (carabao rinds or carabao skin crackling) and macaroni chicharron separately in front of the hotel we’re staying in.
 Cheaply priced per “takal” using a small plastic container to scoop the chicharron.
-An order cost P25 [$ .50] with 1.5 takal and he puts it inside a plastic labo with sprinkled Ilocos vinegar.
+An order costs P25 [$ .50] with 1.5 takal and he puts it inside a plastic labo with sprinkled Ilocos vinegar.
 Probably one of the best experiences we had.
-Clearly, his goods were not an old stock and was processed and cooked in a clean manner, its color were clear beige and though it’s not sealed, it retains the chicharon crisp.
-Though we cannot bring them as pasalubong due to packaging method.
-We suggest when you bump into him or similar vendors here in Diversion Road, talked to them to schedule a day before your departure and bring a pack of zip locked to stock your “sulit” and guilt-free chicharon kalabaw.
-While the macaroni chicharon is an alternative to people who avoid less-fat, they are called macaroni as it resembles the macaroni pasta which are both made from flour.
+Clearly, his goods were not old stock and were processed and cooked in a clean manner, its color was clear beige and though it’s not sealed, it retains the chicharon crisp.
+Though we cannot bring them as pasalubong due to the packaging method.
+We suggest when you bump into him or similar vendors here in Diversion Road, talk to them to schedule a day before your departure and bring a pack of zip locks to stock your “sulit” and guilt-free chicharon kalabaw.
+While the macaroni chicharon is an alternative for people who avoid less-fat, they are called macaroni as it resembles the macaroni pasta which are both made from flour.

 Billy Jacks Panciteria (2014).
 The first batil patong we had was from Billy Jacks Panciteria along Buntun Highway in Tuguegarao City.
-“Dabadabest” P100 [$2] is the overload version.
-The serving is good for 2 persons, what we don’t like about it was the chorizo slices, me to be specific, it changed the overall taste.
+“Dabadabest” P100 [$2] is the overloaded version.
+The serving was good for 2 people, what we didn't like about it was the chorizo slices, to be specific, it changed the overall taste.
 I was looking for the traditional “lasa” of the local dish.
-For starter, you can order “Super” P80 [$1.60] instead, without the chorizo.
-As for the ambiance, the target market of this establishment was more inclined to young people and mostly group of travelers.
-They have this rasta and beach-feel-good interior, and is situated along the highway.
+For starters, you can order “Super” P80 [$1.60] instead, without the chorizo.
+As for the ambiance, the target market of this establishment was more inclined to young people and mostly groups of travelers.
+They have this rasta and beach-feel-good interior, and are situated along the highway.
 We don’t know as to why the locals recommend them, instead of the restaurants or even carinderias with the original recipe.
-Maybe because Billy Jacks is still considered new in the game and making hype among young people.
+Maybe because Billy Jacks is still considered new to the game and is making hype among young people.

 Billy Jacks